akshaySen08/cs-612-assignment-5/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

-# Docker: student-apis-container
+# Docker: customer-apis-container

-Showing the list of students with options to view their subjects taken and got marks respectively.
+Showing the list of customers with options to view their orders taken and got marks respectively.

 ## Getting Started